 Dress designing courses and classes can be found in fashion design, fashion merchandising, textile design and tailoring programs, including those at the associate's, bachelor's and master's degree levels.
 Undergraduate degree programs can provide opportunities for internships and to develop aspiring designers' portfolios.
-The more advanced programs coupled with work experience can prepare students for positions like chief designer or creative director.
-Dress designing courses can also be taken for pleasure by individuals not seeking a degree but who just want to learn to design dresses.
+The more advanced programs, coupled with work experience, can prepare students for positions like chief designer or creative director.
+Dress designing courses can also be taken independently by individuals not seeking a degree but who just want to learn to design dresses.

 List of Courses